strayMat/causal-ml-course/slides/event_studies.typ

   - Modern usage introduced formally by @ashenfelter1978estimating, applied to labor economics

   == Idea
-  - Contrast the temporal effect of the treated unit with the control unit temporal effect:
+  - Contrast the temporal effect of the treated unit with the control unit temporal effect.

-  - The difference between the two differences is the treatment effect ]
+  - The difference between the two differences is the treatment effect.
+]

 #slide(title: "Difference-in-differences framework")[